THE FALL OF DON JUAN

 MICHAEL.
 They're all set.
 We can go soon.

 NATALIE.
 Already?
 Wait...
-I need a few minutes.
+I need a few minutes on my own.

 WITNESS.
 You're welcome to go inside.
-The door is open.
-Should I show you the way?
+The door isn't locked.
+Show you the way?

 Exit Natalie.
 Pause.